eweilow/si1336-simulation-and-modeling/README.md

-# si1336-simulation-and-modeling
+# Simulation and modeling

-The repository for my project work in SI1336 - Simulation and Modeling. https://www.kth.se/social/course/SI1336/
+This repository contains the work I've done in the KTH course Simulation and Modeling